chenguangsmy/ImpedanceProject/README.md

 The data analysis, project design code for the 2D impedance project.
 For more project information, refer to the google doc procedure and relevant proposals.

 ## Folder structure overview:
+###### DataAnalysis:
-** DataAnalysis **: the preliminary analysis code that aligned the data and save the needed information in the output file.
+the preliminary analysis code that aligned the data and save the needed information in the output file.
 Simple plotting functions
 Flow order: FindMaxOnsetIndex - CheckDirectionReading - ForceData or PositionData - Plot ForceData
 - Main: